flying2322/2024PersonalBlog/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

-Hi there~ This is Dominic Li, a software algorithm developer in Amsterdam, Netherlands.This is my playground to show some funny and interesting discoveries.
+Hi there~ This is Dominic Li, a software algorithm developer in Amsterdam, NL.

+This is my playground to show some funny and interesting discoveries.
 Hope you enjoy it and have fun!
 {style="text-align: justify;"}